obvonage/deved-platform/content/blog/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 We have our [University Tech Fest](https://technovanzadxb.web.app/html/index.html) coming up in a couple of weeks.
 And we wanted to make an interface for people to communicate over a plain WhatsApp bot.
 But now we can create an interactive way so people can find what they’re looking for at Tech Fest.

-**Brandon**: “I still have 3 years to go until graduation.
+**Shreesh**: “I still have 3 years to go until graduation.
 Trying to participate in more activities to get real world experience, like this hackathon.
 And maybe win a couple more!”

 **Jaison:** “Only a few months left for me until graduation.
 And the job market doesn’t look so great.
 But I have to start the job hunt.
 And also applying for Masters programs in Machine Learning and Systems Engineering.”